arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

 Here we utilize the `LFPykit <https://lfpykit.readthedocs.io/en/latest>`_ library to map transmembrane currents recorded during the simulation to extracellular potentials in vicinity to the cell.
-We shall account for every segment in each CV using the so-called line-source approximation.
+We shall account for every segment in each CV using the so-called line-source approximation described :ref:`above <tutorial_lfpykit-linesource>`.

 First we define a couple of inherited classes to interface `LFPykit <https://lfpykit.readthedocs.io/en/latest>`_ (as this library is not solely written for Arbor).